-- How does this impact our survey? - What could be some challenges that could happen? - What strategies can be used to assist respondents with recall?
+- How does this impact our survey?
+Respondents could become distressed, or answer "I don't know" if they are unsure - What could be some challenges with recall in our survey? - What strategies could assist respondents with recall?
+Calendar, dates, recent events, mood, body changes

-Learn about the Recall Period
+Explain about the Recall Period